florian-h05/openhab-conf/UI/widgets/README.md

 ## [`doorbellPageWidget`](./florianh-widgetset/doorbellPageWidget.yaml)

-A very special widget to provide a full-page video doorbell UI with automatic optimization for different screen sizes and screen rotations.
+A very special widget to provide a full-page, responsive doorbell UI for different screen sizes and screen orientations.

 Most importantly, it displays the live video, provides a speech connection to the doorbell, and is able to open the door.